 Where can they trade?

 Likely as not you’ve had no restrictions on where you sell your stuff.
 A franchisee will.
-So be sure that there is sufficient population of potential customers for a franchisee to prosper.
-Giving ad adequate commercial opportunity may require a generous sized trading region.
+So be sure that there is a sufficient population of potential customers for a franchisee to prosper.
+Giving ad adequate commercial opportunity may require a generously sized trading region.
 That trading region might also need to be exclusive to protect the franchisee from overly aggressive other franchisees.
-The idea is everyone works in harmony not in competition.
+The idea is everyone works in harmony, not in competition.
 Bear in mind also that you will waive the rights to trade in that region too.

 Is it affordable?

 Fourthly, how much money will they have to raise?
-Is it prohibitively expensive versus the return.
+Is it prohibitively expensive versus the return?
 You’d really need to love selling widgets to pay a £500,000 franchise fee that returned £20,000 in profit potential.
-A part time franchise will probably need to be a lower fee to reflect the lower return.
+A part-time franchise will probably need to be a lower fee to reflect the lower return.
 A retail franchise with an expensive shop fit will obviously cost a franchisee more.